dominictarr/stack-expression/README.md

 ### Group(subrule, map?)

-capture any subgroups into a collection.
-If there are no subgroups, but the subrule matches, an empty array is returned.
+Capture any subgroups into a collection.
+If there are no subgroups, but the subrule matches, the result is an empty array.

-the optional map function will be applied to the groups as a whole.
+The optional map function will be applied to the groups as a whole.

 ## recursion